Where We Be

 boat and snorkel tour.
 This started from the Lighthouse area.

 We snorkeled numerous times over the next few days.
-A fun one is the drift snorkel from
+Unfortunately we don't own an

-From the boat we saw a stingray and a loggerhead turtle --
+From the boat we saw a stingray and a loggerhead turtle -- then we dove into the water for our first snorkel

 Looking back we could see people getting ready to snorkel independently.
 That